JUKSAL/arxiv/README.md

-# KnowlegeGraph
+# ArXiv Scraper and Summarizer

-A system for managing and querying research papers using graph and vector databases.
+A system for scheduled scraping and summarization of ArXiv papers.

 ## Features

+- Scrape papers from ArXiv based on topics of interest
-- Process PDF research papers and extract structured information
+- Generate PDF reports with paper information
-- Build a knowledge graph of papers, authors, citations, and research fields
-- Perform semantic search across papers using vector embeddings
-- Generate summaries and extract keywords using LLMs
-- Import metadata from Zotero
-- Natural language querying of the knowledge graph
+- Create summaries of scraped papers
+- Optional AI-powered summarization (requires OpenAI API key)
+- Configurable scheduling for daily updates
+- Command-line interface for easy usage

 ## Installation

 ### Prerequisites

 - Python 3.8 or higher
-- Neo4j database
-- OpenAI API key

 ### Install from source